If you intend to subdivide land, use land for a particular purpose or develop buildings, you may need to apply for a permit.

 Extending a permit

-Once a permit is approved, you have two years to substantially commence the project.
+Once a permit is approved, you have two years to substantially start the project.
 However, you can apply via email to cityplanning@ccc.tas.gov.au for an extension of time before it expires, or at least within six months of the day of expiration.
-This may be done up to two times, so you could have up to six years before the permit ceases.
+This may be done up to two times, so you could have up to six years before the permit lapses.